 Florida has a four year statute of limitations for personal injury lawsuits.
 This means that an injured hotel guest has four years from the date of the incident to file a claim for damages.
 Florida also has a two year statute of limitations for wrongful death suits.
 Thus, a victim’s family has two years from the date of the victim’s death to file a claim.

-If you or someone you love have been injured in a hotel accident, contact a hotel injury lawyer right away.
+If you or someone you love has been injured in a hotel accident, contact a hotel injury lawyer right away.
 Do not spend another day watching the medical bills pile up, wondering when, if ever, you will return to work.
-Let an experienced Miami personal injury attorney from the Law Offices of Prosper Shaked fight for your legal right to just compensation for your injuries.
-Call the Law Offices of Prosper Shaked today at (305) 690-0244 to schedule a free and confidential consultation with an attorney you can trust.
+Let an experienced personal injury attorney from Prosper Shaked Accident Injury Attorneys PA fight for your legal right to just compensation for your injuries.
+Call Prosper Shaked today at (305) 694-2676 to schedule a free and confidential consultation with an attorney you can trust.